quintel/documentation/docs/main/direct-emissions.md

 The direct emissions method determines the greenhouse gas emissions of a scenario at the point where emissions are released.
 This method is available as an additional method alongside the default emissions method based on [primary demand](co2-main-principles#modelling-principles).
 This page explains the method principles and how it is implemented in the model.

 :::warning Beta release
 The direct emissions method is currently in beta release.
 This means that it is being implemented incrementally and is subject to further improvement and refinement.
-Complete user output will first be available for national datasets and will later become available for regional (Dutch) datasets.
+New charts and sliders for setting other GHG emissions will be added to the model soon.
 Read more about how the method is currently implemented [here](#method-implementation).

 In the near future, the role of the direct emissions method with respect to the primary emissions method will be reviewed and further improved.
 :::